-Okay maybe a little much but certainly once a day wouldn’t hurt!!
+Okay maybe a little much but certainly once or three times a week wouldn’t hurt now would it?! 😆

 Here’s another thing, whenever I make these Molletes Mexicanos, it’s an opportunity to make the delicious spicy sauce that I choose to go along with it.
 Now if you are not into spicy foods as I am, just disregard the sauce part of my recipe.
 But if you like spicy anything, please make sure to give this sauce a try.
 It’s just so perfect for this recipe!
 Of course you can also make a salsa verde (chips and dip) to go along with it or a habanero tomatillo salsa, or all three! 😋

 Use 6 inch crusty baguettes….(or maybe you want to make your own mexican bolillos, these are delicious, made by Simple Bites) slice down the middle and remove some of the breading to allow for the bread to hold ingredients better.

 Turkey chorizo cooked….